Kuhonbutsu Jōshin-ji

-Kuhonbutsu (九品仏), officially designated as Joshin-ji (浄真寺, Joshin-ji), is a Buddhist temple situated in Setagaya, Tokyo.
+Kuhombutsu (九品仏), officially designated as Joshin-ji (浄真寺, Joshin-ji), is a Buddhist temple situated in Setagaya, Tokyo.
 Affiliated with the Jōdo sect, it is dedicated to the Buddha.
 The temple derives its name from the presence of nine statues, each depicting a different manifestation of Amida Buddha, within its premises.

 History

 The temple was constructed on the former site of Okusawa Castle, which was previously owned by the Kira clan.
 Following the destruction of the castle during the Sengoku period, shogun Tokugawa Ietsuna bestowed the plot upon the Jodo sect.
 In 1678, a priest called Kaseki built the temple.